palahsu/QR-CodeGen/README.md

 - Adding URL
 - Adding Text

-You can run this script on your py compiler/terminal.
-Install all python requirements!
+You can run this script on your py compiler/terminal. !
 More feature & exe coming Soon!

+# Install all requirements:
+`pip install qrcode`
+`pip install tkinter`
+`pip install python`

 For any kind of help, support, payment, suggetion and request ask me on Gmail / Telegram: